Observing hidden neuronal states in experiments: Results

-Consequently, time profile $(\Ivc(t),\Vh(t))$ follows closely the curve \eqref{eq:VCSRfast1eq} of \emph{stable} steady states of the fast subsystem \eqref{eq:gencond} with VC protocol $\Iext=\gc(\Vh-V)$, treating $\Vh$ as a parameter.
-We now connect the curve \eqref{eq:VCSRfast1eq} to a curve of fast-subsystem equilibria of the CC protocol, which is in part unstable.
-To this end we recast the VC protocol in the form of a CC protocol with non-constant current ramp speed $\eps\Delta_{I,\mathrm{vc}}(t)$ and disturbances: the smoothed time profile $\Ivcsm(\Vh(t))$ in Fig.\,\ref{fig:fig1}(b) of the VC run (thick, in blue/brown/red) equals the raw-data measured time profile $\Ivc(t)$ (thin blue curve with fluctuations) plus disturbances $\etavc(t)$, defined by $\etavc(t)=\Ivcsm(\Vh(t))-\Ivc(t)$.
-After smoothing, the derivative $\Ivcsm'(\Vh)$ w.r.t.\ $\Vh$ is moderate ($\lesssim20$\,pA$/$mV in modulus at its maximum near $I_\mathrm{db}$), such that the VC protocol implies
+Consequently, time profile $(\Ivc(t),\Vh(t))$ follows closely the steady-state $I-V$ curve \eqref{eq:VCSRfast1eq} of \emph{stable} steady states of the fast subsystem \eqref{eq:gencond} with VC protocol $\Iext=\gc(\Vh-V)$, treating $\Vh$ as a parameter.
+This implies that faster ramp speeds are permissible when optimising trade-off between drift of cell properties and bias due to nonzero ramp speed.
+At high voltages the factor $\Ieq'(V)$ becomes large, such that estimate \eqref{eq:close} predicts larger deviations for large $\Vh$, as confirmed in Figs~\ref{fig:fig1}B, \ref{fig:fig2}, AB, AC and AD in S1 Text.

+We now connect the steady-state $I-V$ curve \eqref{eq:VCSRfast1eq} of the VC protocol to a curve of fast-subsystem equilibria of the CC protocol, which is in part unstable.
+To this end we recast the VC protocol in the form of a CC protocol with non-constant current ramp speed $\eps\Delta_{I,\mathrm{vc}}(t)$ and disturbances: the smoothed time profile $\Ivcsm(\Vh(t))$ in Fig~\ref{fig:fig1}B of the VC run (thick, in blue/brown/red) equals the raw-data measured time profile $\Ivc(t)$ (thin blue curve with fluctuations) plus disturbances $\etavc(t)$, defined by $\etavc(t)=\Ivcsm(\Vh(t))-\Ivc(t)$.
+After smoothing, the derivative $\Ivcsm'(\Vh)$ w.r.t.\ $\Vh$ is moderate ($\lesssim20$\,pA$/$mV in modulus at its maximum near $I_\mathrm{db}$), such that during the VC protocol the external current $\Iext$ satisfies